unit8co/darts/docs/userguide/forecasting_overview.md

 ![TCN quantile regression](./images/probabilistic/example_tcn_quantile.png)

 ### Capturing model uncertainty using Monte Carlo Dropout
-In Darts, dropout can also be used an additional way to capture model uncertainty, following the approach described in [this paper](https://arxiv.org/abs/1506.02142).
+In Darts, dropout can also be used an additional way to capture model uncertainty, following the approach described in [1].
 This is sometimes referred to as *epistemic uncertainty*, and can be seen as a way to marginalize over a family of models represented by all the different dropout activation functions.

 This feature is readily available for all deep learning models integrating some dropout (except RNN models - we refer to the dropout API reference documentations for a mention of models supporting this).
 It only requires to specify `mc_dropout=True` at prediction time.
 For example, the code below trains a TCN model (using the default MSE loss) with a dropout rate of 10%, and then produces a probabilistic forecasts using Monte Carlo Dropout: